 The Company enters into contracts for 'last-mile' satellite and cargo delivery, payload hosting and in-orbit servicing options with customers that are primarily in the aerospace industry.
-The Company recognizes revenue (along with any other fees that have been paid) upon the earlier of the satisfaction of the Company's performance obligation or when the customer cancels the contract.
+The Company recognizes revenue (along with any other fees that have been paid) upon satisfaction of the Company's performance obligation.